How to Avoid Common Project Management Pitfalls

 Instead of backing in, consider the time and resources that you realistically feel you would be able to secure and to explore different ways of using them to increase your chances of being able to successfully complete your project.

-Not getting key commitments in writing: Not putting commitments in writing increases the chances that what people intended to commit was different from what you thought they did commit.
+- Not getting key commitments in writing: Not putting commitments in writing increases the chances that what people intended to commit to was different from what you thought they did commit to.
 In addition to increasing the accuracy of communication, writing down commitments helps those who made them to remember them and encourages people to modify the written statements when necessary.